elena/paeps/paep-3-mission/README.md

-One of the goals of establishing a formal organisation is to help improve this situation such that some of these relations can be more formalised, such that local sponsorship and hosting agreements are able to continue even after the individuals that initially set them up and move on.
-A further goal is to attempt to broaden connections made with national (or multinational) organisations with offices in multiple locations to support their local Python user groups in multiple locations, not just the location where an initial connection is made.
+One of the goals of establishing a formal organisation is to help improve this situation such that some of these relations can be more formalised, such that local sponsorship and hosting agreements are able to continue even after the individuals that initially set up these relationships, but have since moved on.
+A further goal is to attempt to broaden connections made with national
+(or multinational) organisations with offices in multiple locations to support their local Python user groups in multiple locations, not just the location where an initial connection is made.